 It’s a pain to hold inventory and train new people to sell with limited resources.
 They are overwhelmed by their main business of selling rounds and golf balls.
-They don’t hold all club selections, and golf companies are not willing to offer price discounts based on the amount of products they sell.
+They don’t hold all club selections, and golf companies are unwilling to offer price discounts based on the number of products they sell.

 What Cadi does is utilize the power of multiple golf courses to get better pricing.
 The service we offer is an add-on to the golf course.
-We can bring more golfers to the facility, and use our technology to promote other experiences on the golf course like teachings or fittings.
-We bring an expertise in logistics and can offer all of the selection needed to sell.
+We can bring more golfers to the facility and use our technology to promote other experiences on the golf course, like teachings or fittings.
+We bring expertise in logistics and can offer all of the selection needed to sell.
 It’s a perfect partnership between what the golf course offers and what Cadi can sell.

 Cadi is a marketplace that offers an almost unlimited selection and spec of golf clubs.
 A user can access our marketplace 24/7 from their mobile phone or computer.

 Anything that is not currently in the kiosk can be delivered to the kiosk or sent to the user’s address.
 Our kiosk is built modularly and can be expanded to as many clubs as we need.
 Our initial kiosk focuses primarily on drivers and putters.

 The way the kiosk works is the user has two options.
 They can shop our mobile marketplace and with our kiosk.
 Users who do not shop on the mobile app visit one of our golf courses with a kiosk, walk up to it and engage the touch screen.
 Their users will see a catalog of available items.
 They can search for club types they want to try, and the kiosk will simultaneously use artificial intelligence to give different options to try based on their game and specs.
 The user chooses the time duration – It will start at six hours and goes to two days.
 During that time, you can try and exchange the club for no cost.
 Of course, you could try every single club in the kiosk if you wanted.